 Released: October 2010

-Summary: Late Night is the third Sims 3 expansion.
+Late Night is the third TS3 expansion.
 A downtown/nightlife style of play is re-introduced to the world of The Sims.
 Clubs, group outings of up to eight Sims, vampires, and apartments are just some of the new pieces of play.
 The Celebrity system is also introduced, allowing Sims to rise in the social ranks amongst their peers.
-You can integrate clubs and apartments into any Sims world (aka neighborhood), but live in Bridgeport for the full experience of Sims late night life.
+You can integrate clubs and apartments into any Sims world (aka neighborhood), but live in Bridgeport for the full experience of late night life.

 Released: May 2011